 For groups of less than 30, Jakes will deliver a hot clambake in a tin for each guest.
 Enjoy corn, clams, and lobster at the beach of your choice or your vacation home with friends.

 Address: 504 S Main St, Centerville, MA 02632

-Specializing in traditional pit-style clambakes since 1975, Old Fashioned Clambakes brings the classic Cape Cod flavors to you.
-They provide a list of suggested and recommended venues on the Cape for their pit-style bakes and will also do an above ground pan-style bake that can be put on anywhere.
-They pride themselves on fresh ingredients that are cooked on site and never precooked.
+Description: Specializing in traditional pit-style clambakes since 1975, Old Fashioned Clambakes brings the classic Cape Cod flavors to you.
+They provide a list of suggested and recommended venues on the Cape for their pit-style bakes and do an above-ground pan-style bake that can be put on anywhere.
+They pride themselves on fresh ingredients that are cooked on-site and never precooked.

 5. Backside Bakes

 Address: 34 Winslow Landing Rd, Brewster, MA 02631

 Description: On the Lower Cape, Backside Bakes specializes in clambakes but provides all-around catering for events.
 They emphasize locally caught seafood and fresh ingredients.
 Their meals are customizable and can be designed to suit your event.
 From buffets to full-service meals, they also offer a wide range of choices, including vegetarian options.
 Clambake deliveries can be arranged with advance notice.

 Address: 99 Washington Extension, Nantucket, MA 02554

 Description: Sayle’s Seafood on Nantucket offers to take out or catered clambakes.
 While you’ll need a permit to have a clambake on one of Nantucket’s public beaches, the to-go meals can be brought to your favorite beach for sunset or enjoyed at home!
 Sayle’s runs a fresh fish market and rents tables, tiki torches, and other supplies in addition to their catering.